gilzow/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

   ```

-4. Performing that step results in a a change to `settings.php.` You could commit this change in the Pantheon Dashboard, but we’ll do that from the command line.
+4. Performing that step results in a a change to `settings.php`.
+You could commit this change in the Pantheon Dashboard, but we’ll do that from the command line.

   ```
   terminus env:commit $TERMINUS_SITE.dev --message="Installing Drupal" --force